Local supporter

 by | Jun 19, 2025 | How To, Learn, Paradigm

 When I downloaded my list of plants and animals from GBIF, they came in with scientific names and no pictures.
 I couldn’t tell you what most of those species were, even if you told me their common name.
-I have to learn them all.
+I had to learn them all.

 I won’t bore you with the frustration of failed attempts.
 Here is what FINALLY worked using Google Apps Script to run it: